EndBug/version-check/README.md

     static-checking: localIsNew
 ```

+Now, when someone changes the version in `package.json` to `1.2.3` and pushes a commit with the message `<WHATEVER> 1.2.3` (eg. `Release 1.2.3` or `Bump version to v1.2.3`), output values are set (see Outputs below).
+Otherwise, no output is provided.

 Please note that even if the action is built to be easier as possible to use, it is still subject to GitHub API's limits.
 That means that pushes and PRs that have a lot of commits may not show 100% of the commits.
 It is not something to worry about though, since the action has always worked in most of the cases ;)

 ### Outputs

-- `changed` : either "true" or "false", indicates whether the version has changed.
+- `changed`: either "true" or "false", indicates whether the version has changed.
-- `type` : if the version has changed, it tries to find the type of bump (e.g. "patch", "minor", ...)
+- `type`: if the version has changed, it tries to find the type of bump (e.g. "patch", "minor", ...)
-- `version` : if the version has changed, it shows the version number (e.g. "1.0.2")
+- `version`: if the version has changed, it shows the version number (e.g. "1.0.2")
-- `commit` : if the version has changed, it shows the sha of the commit where the change has been found.
+- `commit`: if the version has changed, it shows the sha of the commit where the change has been found.

 To access these outputs, you need to access the context of the step you previously set up: you can find more info about steps contexts [here](https://help.github.com/en/articles/contexts-and-expression-syntax-for-github-actions#steps-context).
 If you set your step id to `check` you'll find the outputs at `steps.check.outputs.OUTPUT_NAME`: you can use these outputs as conditions for other steps.